-d Enhance the positive feature of the River Somer. e Reduce the amount of traffic using the retail core of the High Street and improve the environment for pedestrians. f Improve routes and major entrances into the centre. g Improve access to green infrastructure including the proposed Town Park. h Improve linkage to Sustainable Transport Routes. i Improve the range of leisure and visitor attractions as part of the total town centre offer.
-New para 44a 44a.
-In order to help deliver the strategy for Midsomer Norton and the other settlements in the Somer Valley a number of key sites are allocated for А development.
-For each of the sites allocated for development a policy, supported by a concept plan, is set out which details specific development requirements for that site.
-For these sites the plan must also be read as a whole as district-wide development management policies also apply, including (but not limited to) policies relating to sustainable construction, biodiversity net gain, affordable housing and sustainable transport.
-Paras 47 -50 Delete paragraphs 47- 50 Add new Replace with additional text paragraph 46a.
 46a.An updated car parking survey was undertaken in 2019.
 This survey looked at the use of the car park in terms of capacity and duration of stay.
-The Α survey found that the car park was usually at around 80% capacity.
+The survey found that the car park was usually at around 80% capacity.
 It also found that the duration of stay was 1-2 hours suggesting that the car park is predominantly used by people looking to access that town centre rather than commuters who might stay all day.
 The survey therefore shows that the car park is important to support the vitality of the High Street.
-In light of the new evidence from the car parking survey the allocation of South Road car park as a retail store will be removed and policy SSV2 will be deleted.
-Para 56 Vision Α Redevelopment of South Road Car Park and the Central High Street Core site will help stimulate the delivery of new retail floorspace and facilitate significant public realm improvements.
-Key to this

-Policy SSV2 Delete policy SSV2 Δ POLICY SSV2: SOUTH ROAD CAR PARK N. Development Requirements and Design Principles 1.
+In light of the new evidence from the car parking survey the allocation of South Road car park for provision of a retail store will be removed and policy SSV2 will be deleted and it will be retained as a car park.
+Potential for renewable energy provision will continue to be explored, but only where this is complementary to the car parking function and provision of public parking spaces.
+Para 56 Vision Redevelopment of South Road Car Park and the Central High Street Core site will help stimulate the delivery of new retail floorspace and facilitate significant public realm improvements.
+Key to this Policy SSV2 Delete policy SSV2 POLICY SSV2: SOUTH ROAD CAR PARK Development Requirements and Design Principles 1.
 Retail-led mixed use development 2.
 Enhance the Conservation Area and its setting.
 3. Provide high standard of pedestrian, cyclists and vehicular access with principal access to the site from South Road.
-4. Create a well-designed frontage with the entrance of a new store orientated towards the High Street to help integrate new development and encourage pedestrian connections.
-The store and parking layout should create an easy and obvious pedestrian route through the site.